javitocor/ecommerce-MERN/README.md

 # eCommerce-MERN

->  A eCommerce website where guests or logged in customers can add items to cart and checkout.
+>  An eCommerce website where guests or logged in customers can add items to cart and checkout.
 Built with MERN stack and Redux.

 Additional description about the project and its features.